-Under all the existing life insurance policies, the Group is the beneficiary and policy holder and the aggregate insured sum is US\$2,261,211 (2019: US\$2,261,211).
+Under the life insurance policies, the Group was the beneficiary and policy holder and the aggregate insured sum was US\$2,261,211.
 The Group can, at any time, withdraw cash based on the account value of these policies ("Account Value") at the date of withdrawal, which is determined by the gross premium paid plus accumulated interest earned and minus any charges made in accordance with the terms and conditions of these policies.
 If withdrawal is made during the surrender period stated in these policies (i.e. between 1st and 15th to 18th policy year), there is a specified amount of surrender charge deducted from Account Value.
 The insurance companies will pay the Group a guaranteed interest rate from 3.65% to 4.40% per annum for the first to three years and a variable return per annum afterwards (with guaranteed minimum interest rate of 2% per annum) during the effective period of the policies.